hks0/100-days-of-code/log.md

 ### Day 2 (Jan 10)

 Continue with git and vscode.
 Will explore one of the following:
-- Basic HTML to aid with javascript in a few days
+- Basic HTML/JS
-- Blah blah blah.
+- Computer architecture (textbooks: computer architecture & operating system concepts)